Millions under flash flood watches, warnings as rain pounds East Coast

 Breaking News Emails

-Flash flood watches and warnings have been issued for approximately 30 million people along the East Coast as heavy rain continues to pelt the region.
+Flash flood watches and warnings were issued for about 30 million people along the East Coast as heavy rain continued to pelt the region on Wednesday.

 Since Saturday, parts of the mid-Atlantic have been hit with more than 10 inches of rain, causing numerous rescues and evacuations, according to the National Weather Service's Weather Prediction Center.

-From eastern North Carolina to central New York, heavy rain was expected to continue on Wednesday, with parts of Pennsylvania and Maryland at risk for as much as eight inches.
+From eastern North Carolina to central New York, heavy rain was expected to continue on Wednesday, with parts of Pennsylvania and Maryland at risk for as much as 8 inches.

-"We have a stream of heavy rain coming in off Atlantic ocean that has been coming in for days," said NBC News Meteorologist Steven Strouss, adding that other areas could receive between one and three inches of rain on Wednesday.
+"We have a stream of heavy rain coming in off the Atlantic ocean that has been coming in for days," said Steven Strouss, a meteorologist for NBC News, who added that other areas could receive 1 to 3 inches of rain on Wednesday.

-In Palmdale and Queen City, Pennsylvania, several residents required rescue early Wednesday after floodwaters trapped them in their homes, according to Weather.com.

-Pennsylvania's Hersheypark was forced to close for the second time this week due to the relentless rain.
+Pennsylvania's Hersheypark was forced to close for the second time this week because of the relentless rain.

 "The heavy rain has been focused over central Pennsylvania for last couple days," Strouss said.
 "The ground was already saturated, and the rivers and streams and creeks can't handle all that water, so that's why we saw all that flooding."

+By Wednesday afternoon, power failures in Pennsylvania had fallen below 5,000, utilities reported.
+The state Department of Health said no storm-related deaths had been reported.

 Earlier in the week, a 19-year-old woman went missing in Pennsylvania after she and a 22-year-old woman were swept away in a creek.
-The 22-year-old was able to escape but Laura Olweiler, the 19-year-old, was not.
+The 22-year-old woman was able to escape, but the 19-year-old, Laura Olweiler, wasn't.
+Pennsylvania State Police said Wednesday afternoon that conditions remained too hazardous for now to continue the search for Olweiler.

-Elizabethtown Fire Department wrote on Facebook that weather conditions would be assessed Wednesday morning to determine if the search for Olweiler could continue.

 In Fairfax, Virginia, on Wednesday, some roads were under water, nearly swallowing cars in some areas.
 In Baltimore County, Maryland, several homes were crippled after large trees toppled onto roofs.
 Even as far south as Florida, turbulent weather created riptides, which made swimming extremely dangerous for beachgoers.

-Strouss said that the heaviest rain will shift to the east on Thursday, giving central Pennsylvania some much-needed relief.
+Strouss said the heaviest rain would shift east on Thursday, giving central Pennsylvania some much-needed relief.

-"It looks like the focus moves more to the east tomorrow, and is more over New England and the immediate East Coast, and won't be so focused over Appalachia and the mid-Atlantic," Strouss said.
+"It looks like the focus moves more to the east tomorrow and is more over New England and the immediate East Coast and won't be so focused over Appalachia and the mid-Atlantic," he said.

-Earlier this week, at least two people amid the strong downpours in the mid-Atlantic and Northeast.
+Earlier this week, at least two people died amid the strong downpours in the mid-Atlantic and Northeast.

 A woman was killed when a tree fell on her home in Burke, Virginia, southeast of Washington, after days of heavy rain, Fairfax County Battalion Chief Willie Bailey told NBC Washington.
 Her husband was nearby but survived.